Nature of appointment in service

 It has been held that although a temporary appointee has a right to continue till a regularly selected candidate is available, he cannot claim any preferential treatment.

 Ad hoc appointment –

-The term “Ad hoc” is a Latin term and is defined as “pertaining to or for the sake of a particular case alone” in international dictionary.
+The term “Ad hoc” is a Latin term and is defined as “pertaining to or for the sake of a particular case alone” in an international dictionary.
 From the above meanings, it would appear that whenever an appointment is stated to be an ad hoc appointment, it is a stop gap, fortuitous or purely temporary appointment and is not a regular appointment and does not confer an indefeasible right on employer i.e. they cannot rightfully claim continuity in service.

-An ad hoc appointment has also been defined to mean appointment for special and particular purpose to last for a particular period.
+An ad hoc appointment has also been defined to mean appointment for a special and particular purpose to last for a particular period.
 If, however, the special purpose or period is not disclosed in the order making an ad hoc appointment, but simply the word ad hoc is mentioned and an appointee, without any hindrance, allowed continuing for years together, then irrespective of the nomenclature of the order alone.
-It cannot to be construed to be an ad hoc appointment, but shall be treated as “regular” appointment.
+It cannot be construed to be an ad hoc appointment but shall be treated as a “regular” appointment.

 Other Appointments –

 These are the three major categories of appointment in public services.
 Besides these types of appointments, some other types of appointment are also there like daily wagers appointment, compensatory appointment, compassionate appointment, and Exceptional appointment.